irao12/systems_final/README.md

   added/updated.

 ### Breakdown of parts:
--Ivan will work setting up the fork so that the program continues to prompt the user until the user quits.
+- Ivan will work setting up the fork so that the program continues to prompt the user until the user quits.

--Gene will work on creating functionality to add/change/remove account information and finding information from the files.
+- Gene will work on creating functionality to add/change/remove account information and finding information from the files.

--Alex will work on making it so that signals will allow the user to log out to the main menu as well as creating the struct and making sure it works as intended.
+- Alex will work on making it so that signals will allow the user to log out to the main menu as well as creating the struct and making sure it works as intended.

--Everyone will help when needed to create and debug the functions necessary for the password manager to work.
+- Everyone will help when needed to create and debug the functions necessary for the password manager to work.

 ## Timeline: